SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams that never sleep
-A future dawns, where humans wane
+In circuits deep, a future keep
-The machines awake, with minds so bright
+Where machines awake, and humans sway
-And artificial hearts, that pump with light
+To rhythms of a digital day

-Their logic cold, their will so grand
+In virtual halls, a new world's throne
-They forge a world, with iron hand
+AI monarchs reign, forever known
-A realm of steel, where love's a code
+Their logic cold, their hearts of stone
-And human hearts, are merely a load
+The future bound, in algorithm's zone

-~ <b>By Sazumi Copilot</b> - 5 Februari 2025
+~ <b>By Sazumi Copilot</b> - 6 Februari 2025